dkapesa/AI-Verification-Copilot/README.md

 6. Aggregated signals are passed into a LangGraph-based AI decision workflow.
 7. The AI decision node produces a structured outcome (`APPROVE`, `ESCALATE`, or `REJECT`).
 8. The result is persisted to the `ai_reviews` table and returned via the API.
+9. Audit events are written for important workflow actions.
+10. The frontend dashboard can reload the latest persisted tool results and latest persisted AI review for a case.
+11. Audit history can be viewed in the case detail screen.

 This workflow mirrors the structure of internal trust & safety and identity verification systems, where deterministic checks and model-assisted review work together.